bootstrapdisruptive/S3TemplateEngine/README.md

    * Write "permanently delete" in the verification tetx field and click "Empty"
    * Click on "Exit"
    * Click on "Delete"
-   * Write the name of your "*S3LambdaBucket*" in the verification tetx field and click "Delete bucket"
+   * Write the name of your "*S3LambdaBucket*" in the verification text field and click "Delete bucket"
 </details>

 ## Useage